erikwestra/ripple-dev-portal/API.md

 ## Account Balances ##
 <span></span>
-> __`GET /v1/accounts/:account/balances`__
+> __`GET /v1/accounts/{account}/balances`__

 Retrieve the current balances for the given Ripple account.

-The `:account` parameter should be set to the Ripple address of the desired account.
+The `account` parameter should be set to the Ripple address of the desired account.
 The server will return a JSON object which looks like the following:

 ```js
 {